How to Deal with Unacceptable Patient Behavior

 What Types of Behavior Are Unacceptable?

-There are lots of types of patient behavior that are unacceptable.
-In general, any behaviors that make you feel uncomfortable or threatened can be seen as inappropriate.
+Unacceptable patient behavior takes many forms and is not easily defined.
+However, I would suggest that it is any dynamic that makes you feel uncomfortable or threatened, and most would agree that situations where caregivers experience this may be considered as inappropriate.
 The most common types of inappropriate behavior that healthcare professionals experience are:

 In some cases, patients and family members may become angry or frustrated if they've had to wait a long time for treatment, or if they feel that their concerns are not being taken seriously.
 In these instances, you may need to apologize for the wait or sit down with them to show that you're really listening to what they have to say.